ndokter/dsmr_parser/README.rst

      gas_reading = telegram[obis_references.HOURLY_GAS_METER_READING]

     # See dsmr_reader.obis_references for all readable telegram values.
-    # Note that the avilable values differ per DSMR version.
+    # Note that the available values differ per DSMR version.

 Telegram as an Object
 ---------------------